Going Through Menopause? NPR Wants To Hear From You

 NPR is researching a story on menopause and mental health.
 If you are going through perimenopause or menopause, share your experience with us.

-Please fill out the form below, and someone from NPR may contact you.
-(You can also leave a voice memo.)
+Please fill out this form here, and someone from NPR may contact you.

 We will only use your information to follow up with you for a possible story.
 We will not release any of your information unless you give us permission.